quixio/quix-docs/docs/platform/tutorials/slack-alerting/slack-alerting.md

 2. On the popup, select `From Scratch`.

-3. Enter a name and choose your workspace.
+3. Enter a name and choose your environment.

 4. Click `Create App`.